How I Rescued My Brain

-Yeah, I think it’s really important to discuss that part of it because you and I are now talking about just mental well being.
-And we haven’t yet spoken about the impact of stroke on, you know, people and the stress that that causes and how it influences people’s mental well being one way or the other.
-So, this is really important because if you have these tools to deal with the challenges that life throws at you just on a day to day basis, then at least I felt that when I got to my stroke journey, say, almost 15 years after I’d first started to see a psychologist, I was very well positioned to deal with the emotional challenges that stroke created for me.
+Yeah, I think it’s really important to discuss that part of it because you and I are now talking about just mental well-being.
+And we haven’t yet spoken about the impact of stroke on, you know, people and the stress that causes and how it influences people’s mental well-being one way or the other.
+So, this is really important because if you have these tools to deal with the challenges that life throws at you just on a day-to-day basis, then at least I felt that when I got to my stroke journey, say, almost 15 years after I’d first started to see a psychologist, I was very well positioned to deal with the emotional challenges that stroke created for me.

-And as a result of that, it was less traumatic, although very serious, and although I required rehabilitation and had to learn how to walk again, and it’s been six a six year journey so far, I still felt like I was in a lot more better space.
-After stroke, then I had been in my early years when I hadn’t really experienced anything that was too dramatic.
+And as a result of that, it was less traumatic, although very serious, and although I required rehabilitation and had to learn how to walk again, and it’s been six a six-year journey so far, I still felt like I was in a lot better space.
+After a stroke, then I had been in my early years when I hadn’t really experienced anything that was too dramatic.

 As far as my health was concerned.
-How do you how do you relate to that part of the next part of your life?
-So you’ve gone through the process, you’ve experienced the stroke, and then you’ve overcome the challenges that you were faced with as a, quote unquote normal person who hadn’t experienced a stroke but was experiencing some mental well being challenges.
+How do you relate to that part of the next part of your life?
+So you’ve gone through the process, you’ve experienced the stroke, and then you’ve overcome the challenges that you were faced with as a “normal” person who hadn’t experienced a stroke but was experiencing some mental well-being challenges.
 How did that support you in your stroke recovery?

 So perhaps I’m more resilient than I thought.
-And I can deal with other blows, if they should come along.
+And I can deal with other blows if they should come along.
 And also by that stage, you’ve experienced that, you know, being vulnerable, being fragile, having to reach out for help.
-And when you do reach out for help, it makes a real difference and that we can’t do these things on our own.
+And when you do reach out for help, it makes a real difference, and we can’t do these things on our own.

 Excellent.
 Now, can you tell me a little bit about what you noticed when you started to experience your stroke?
-So what was the symptoms that you experienced and how did it unfold?
+So what were the symptoms that you experienced and how did it unfold?